 Who Can Receive Down Payment Assistance?

-These programs are designed for first-time homebuyers.
+These programs are specifically for first-time homebuyers.
 But even if you’ve owned a house before, you may still qualify.
 Most of these programs consider first-time homebuyers to be someone who hasn’t owned a home in three years or more.
-Additionally, some local programs are designed to help specific groups achieve homeownership, such as first responders, teachers or city employees.
+Additionally, some local programs focus on helping specific groups achieve homeownership, such as first responders, teachers or city employees.

 Specific requirements for each down payment assistance program will vary, but general requirements usually include: